FSEmbedded/releases-fus/README.txt

 The release consists of the following files and directories:

-Readme.txt 				Release notes (this text) setup-yocto       		Script to download and install the Yocto release fs-release-manifest.xml	Release Manifest, containing the used versions binaries/               Precompiled images (full names)
+README.txt 				Release notes (this text) setup-yocto       		Script to download and install the Yocto release fs-release-manifest.xml	Release Manifest, containing the used versions binaries/               Precompiled images (full names)